AI4Optimization/ai-for-optimization/projects/README.md

 The following problems are recorded as open research questions.
 They have not been solved by the AI-assisted proof searches documented in this repository.

-The [nonconvex--concave minimax problem](../open-problems/nonconvex-concave-minimax/) is now resolved for deterministic methods by the [project above](nc-c-minimax-tight-complexity/); its original problem page is retained as a historical record.

-The [finite-sum nonconvex problem](../open-problems/finite-sum-nonconvex/) is resolved by [Peng, Tang, and Jia's external work](finite-sum-nonconvex-tight-complexity/), whose authors disclose AI assistance.
-Its public solution predates the benchmark entry, so it is retained for historical reference and excluded from benchmark success/failure counts.

 | Open problem | Setting | Target | Status |
 | --- | --- | --- | --- |
 | [Fully first-order stochastic bilevel optimization](../open-problems/stochastic-bilevel/) | Stochastic bilevel; globally unbiased first-order oracle | $\Omega(\epsilon^{-6})$ or $\Omega(\epsilon^{-4})$, depending on stochastic smoothness | **Open; not solved by AI** |